Site icon Circuit Ideas for You

 Simple Automatic Bedroom Lamp Timer Circuit

-The circuit itself is pretty simple.
+The circuit itself is not that complicated.

 What is a Automatic Bedroom Lamp Timer Circuit: